 Behind the Wrench…is an ongoing series that interviews the “rock stars” of the climbing industry: the routesetters at the gyms.
 This time CBJ hits the road and heads to the East Coast to discuss slabs, safety zones, setter wellness and how to create the best darn bat hang your local gym has ever seen.

 Home Gym: Earth Treks Hampden

 CBJ: Are you from the Baltimore area originally, and how did you get into routesetting at Earth Treks as a career?

 KRAYER: I am not from the Baltimore area originally.
 I moved to Baltimore as a step forward in my career when Earth Treks announced they were building their first bouldering-only gym and were looking for routesetters.
 I flew down from Maine, where I was living and setting at the time, and had a two-day, almost- 24-hour interview where I set both boulders and rope routes.
-I started setting back in 2013 when I worked as the Assistant Director for Earth Treks in Rockville, Maryland.
+Back in 2013, I started setting when I worked as the Assistant Director for Earth Treks in Rockville, Maryland.
 With my background in Art and Design and my previous job as a bicycle builder/mechanic, routesetting seemed like the perfect blend of all my skill sets and interests.

 The path to setting as a career back then was not a clear one.
 I did a lot of routesetting for free and traveled around to wherever I could set.
 I purchased all my own tools and signed myself up for the USAC Level 1 routesetting clinic, which was the only real setting instruction at the time.
 Eventually, I landed at EVO Rock and Fitness in Portland, Maine.
 There I had the freedom to really explore routesetting as a career and the opportunity to set for a variety of comps, both youth and citizens comps.